Top 10 Best Cowboy Bebop Episodes

 Absolutely in the top 5.
 Best stand-alone episode with some of the best action.

 Faye is helped by Gren, who holds a grudge against Vicious.
-He and Spike reach Vicious at the same time, and a threeway battle takes place.
+He and Spike reach Vicious at the same time, and a three-way battle takes place.

 Spike and Jet are ambushed by members of the Red Dragon Syndicate.
 They are saved by Shin, who explains that after Vicious unsuccessfully tried to seize the organization, everyone connected to him is being hunted down.
-Faye finds Julia and passes a message from her to Spike.
-Spike rushes to Julia.
-Vicious escapes and kills the leaders of the syndicate.

 Spike meets Rocco Bonnaro, who is on the run from the Venusian mob for stealing a rare plant, which he will use to pay for surgery to restore his sister's eyesight.

-The Bebop is forced to make an unscheduled stop on Earth where Faye travels to the landmarks she saw in the video.
-She and Ed find an orphanage where Ed once lived and find a picture of her father.
 Faye and Ed find an old schoolmate.
-Jet and Spike track down their bounty, but Ed reveals that the bounty head is her father, and she placed the bounty herself in order to find him.
+Jet and Spike track down their bounty, but Ed reveals that the bounty head is her father.
+She placed the bounty herself to find him.
 Ed's father speeds off.
 Faye finds ruins where her home used to be.
 Ed leaves the Bebop.

 It's a fantastic episode of Bebop.
-From Faye's realization that the home she sought is gone, to "Call Me Call Me", to Spike and Jet eating Faye and Ed's eggs after accepting that they've left, to Ed's message on the deck of the Bebop, to the final caption, it strikes all the right chords.
-While the ending of "The Real Folk Blues" is perfect, it doesn't hit me emotionally the way this episode does at the end.
-I still tear up every time!
+From Faye's realization that the home she sought is gone, to "Call Me Call Me," to Spike and Jet eating Faye and Ed's eggs after accepting that they've left, to Ed's message on the deck of the Bebop, to the final caption, it strikes all the right chords.

 A package addressed to Faye arrives on the Bebop containing an old tape, a time capsule recording made by a teenage Faye.

-Gets me teary eyed every damn time I watch it.
+Gets me teary-eyed every damn time I watch it.

 The Contenders